September Massacres: Political repercussions

 The Brissotins in the Convention first attacked Danton; he was asked to resign as minister on 25 October but was forced to step down on 9 October.
 He kept his seat in the Convention as deputy.
 Then the Brissotins decided to attack Robespierre and Marat.

 On 29 October the Convention reviewed these recent events.
 Jean-Baptiste Louvet de Couvray accused Robespierre of creating a personality cult, governing the Paris "Conseil General" and paying the "Septembriseurs".
 Marat was accused of being asocial and establishing a dictatorship.
 He was taken by surprise and had to be defended by Danton.
 Robespierre was given eight days to reply.
 On 5 November Robespierre stated that Marat had visited him only once since January.
-He insisted that most of the victims were aristocrats, which wasn't the case.
+He insisted that most of the victims were aristocrats, which was not the case.
 He admitted the arrests at the end of August were illegal, as illegal as the revolution, the fall of the monarchy and the Bastille.
 He asked the convention: "Citizens, did you want a revolution without revolution?"
 Robespierre, Danton, and Marat insisted that the "new bloodletting" had been a spontaneous popular movement.
 Their opponents, the Girondins, spoke of a systematically planned conspiracy.
 Louvet de Couvrai who published his speech was no longer admitted to the Jacobin Club.

 The massacres first damaged the political position of the Girondins, who seemed too moderate, and later the Jacobins, who seemed too bloodthirsty.
 A new mayor, Nicolas Chambon, was installed on 1 December 1792.
 On 4 February 1793 Robespierre defended the September massacres as necessary.
 On 13 February Pierre Gaspard Chaumette received a list of victims in the La Force Prison.
 It was Servan's proposal to bring armed volunteers from the provinces.
 He was arrested during the Reign of Terror but was released in February 1795.
 In 1796, 24 or 39 craftsmen and small businessmen were accused; although only three were condemned.